-The professional part of the Maltese Fishing Vessel Register (FVR) did not open for new registrations during 2019, though registrations were accepted for recreational vessels.
-Table 2 and Table 3 show the replaced and new vessels respectively, with details on each vessel.
-Requests for replacements are submitted by the vessel owner for departmental approval.
+The professional part of the Maltese Fishing Vessel Register (FVR) did not open for new registrations during 2020, though registrations were accepted for recreational vessels.
+Table 2 and Table 3 show the replaced and new vessels respectively in 2020.
+Requests for replacements are submitted by the vessel owners for Departmental approval.
 The plan may only be altered following an approval by the Department of Fisheries and Aquaculture (DFA).